 Having a border added to your print is recommended and provides some benefits that you may not have considered.
 One of the advantages giclee printing has to offer over your standard photo print is the accessibility to inclusions of extra borders.

 First, let’s clarify what a border means.
 This is simply the blank area of paper that evenly surrounds the perimeter of the artwork.
-Borders like this use to be the norm in photographic prints but nowhere near as common now days.
+Borders like this use to be the norm in photographic prints but no where near as common now days.
 There are ways you can still get a nice photographic print with a border.
 One way is to create an embedded border or margin within the file.
-The other is to find a lab that can offer bordered Kodak (of Fuji Crystal Archive) prints with borders.
+The other is to find a lab like ours that offer prints with borders.
 And of course you could print your own inkjet photo print at home which probably will automatically include a border.

 Borders and Embedded Margins are Different But the Same